 Fraser also likes that the Voyages labs operate through the web.
 It’s difficult enough, he points out, to teach students how to install and run programs just to view a FITS file, the standard in astronomy imaging.
 But with Voyages, as long as students have an internet connection, they can access the materials and complete the labs.

 He’s confident enough in the labs he’s developed to share them on the University of Washington’s website.
-They are now part of the Astronomy Clearinghouse [tk check this, he might not have them ready to go], a collection of labs and activities for teachers.
+They are now part of the Astronomy Clearinghouse, a collection of labs and activities for teachers.
 Like Voyages itself, Fraser hopes that these activities will prove useful to teachers looking to share a more realistic view of the questions astronomers ask about the universe, and the tools, like SDSS, that they use to answer those questions.